Shoesmith Room 202 - Literacy

 Dear 5th Grade Students and Families,

-The 2017-18 school year will be my fourth year at Shoesmith School.
+The 2018-19 school year will be my fifth year at Shoesmith School.
 Prior to Shoesmith, I spent the last nine years teaching in Eau Claire, MI.
 In Eau Claire, I taught Kindergarten, First, and Fifth Grade.
 I have a real passion for teaching reading and writing to students of all ages!
+I have earned a Bachelor's Degree in Elementary School Teaching with an emphasis is English, Science and Math from Western Michigan University.
+I have also earned a Master's Degree in Educational Leadership from Western Michigan University.

 When not at school, I enjoy reading books, cooking, and gardening.
 I spend as much quality time as possible with my husband and our two children, Stella and Briggs.
 We love to go for long walks throughout the city.
 We also love to travel back to Michigan and Ohio to visit our relatives as much as possible.